White Line Disease in Cattle

 Hoof in white line

-- Hoof wall separation: May extend up toward the coronary band.
+• Hoof wall separation: In some cases, the separation extends toward the coronary band.

 Causes of White Line Disease in Cattle

 White Line Disease (WLD) in cattle is caused by damage to the white line, a soft, light-colored area in the hoof that joins the hard wall horn to the sole horn.
-This area is made by laminae, and it’s a weak point in the hoof.
+Laminae make this area, and it’s a weak point in the hoof.

 1:Pressure, Twisting, and Sharp Surfaces